|

 characters deleted, rather than the specific characters themselves.
 When

-operating on an array of StringBuffer
+operating on an array of StringBuffer objects, the value is

 the total number of characters deleted from all buffers.
 Note that only

-those character exactly matching the line.separator
+those character exactly matching the line.separator property

 are removed (and only the very last characters, in cases where multiple